021: How to Manage Your Schedule So You Can Live Free with Amy Lynn Andrews

 Amy Lynn Andrews: Like tasks together.

 Lindsay Ostrom: It’s only been two weeks so I guess we’ll have to give it sometime to see if it actually sticks but I feel like for me it’s been this revelation of like, “Oh my gosh this is how I need to be working.
 I need to either have a day be a computer day or have a day be like a kitchen and cooking and photography day.”
 I’m encouraged to hear you say that because when I look at your account I’m like, “Okay, you know, maybe I should get back to this.”
-Definitely I don’t know if you would say it this is true, probably depends too on the on the season that a person is in and also personality and all that stuff but that’s really awesome for me to hear that because it makes me feel like I’m on the right track.
+Definitely I don’t know if you would say it this is true, probably depends too on the season that a person is in and also personality and all that stuff but that’s really awesome for me to hear that because it makes me feel like I’m on the right track.

 Amy Lynn Andrews: Yeah, I think it works much better for me too and you get on a roll and then you get on a roll and after a while you’re like, “Okay, next one, next one, next one.”